 – determination of the status of the self-government body in the management system;

-- indications of who it is headed and to whom it is subordinate;
+- instructions about who it is headed and to whom it reports;

 – degree of independence;

-– participation in the implementation of the target program or the performance of target management functions.
+– participation in the implementation of the target program or performance of target management functions.

 – direction of activity of self-government bodies;